This document is for system administrators, webmasters and users of GNU and FSF machines in France.

 /etc/logrotate.d/savannahusers specification.
 This holds for

-both fr.fsf.org
+both fr.fsf.org and snail.gnu.org.

 Savannah does not provide account information to non identified

 machines.
-The fr.fsf.org
+The fr.fsf.org and snail.gnu.org machines are

 explicitly allowed to retrieve the relevant information.
 For more